aymanel7lw/bikeshare/README.md

 <h1> Bike Share Data </h1>

-in this project, you will use data provided by Motivate, a bike share system provider for many major cities in the United States, to uncover bike share usage patterns.
+In this project, I am using data provided by Motivate, a bike share system provider for many major cities in the United States, to uncover bike share usage patterns.
 You will compare the system usage between three large cities: Chicago, New York City, and Washington, DC.

 <h3> The Datasets </h3>